10H-K/Diabetes_Data_Exploration/README.md

     a)The chi-squared test indicated a statistically significant association between diabetes status and smoking history. b)Former smoking status was significantly higher for diabetics compared to non-diabetics, as per the alternative hypothesis.

-# Is the likelihood of having either hypertension, heart disease, or both conditions significantly higher for diabetics compared to non-diabetics?

-Conclusion: The investigation found that diabetics have a notably higher chance of developing hypertension, heart disease, or both compared to non-diabetics.

-# Is average Body Mass Index (BMI) significantly higher for individuals with diabetes?

-Conclusion: The investigation found that individuals with diabetes have notably higher average BMI levels compared to those without diabetes.

-# Is the likelihood of having a current or former smoking history significantly higher for diabetics compared to non-diabetics?

 Conclusion: The investigation found that individuals with diabetes are significantly more likely to have a current or former smoking history compared to those without diabetes.